-The underlying purpose of the proposal is to facilitate the extension of public sewer service to an existing single-family residence, which is currently served by a private septic system.
-The applicants have indicated an interest in eventually dividing and developing the remaining portion of the affected territory consistent with the Napa General Plan, which would allow a maximum of five residential lots.
-No development plans, however, exist at this time.
+The underlying purpose of the application before the Commission is to provide permanent public sewer service to an existing single-family residence occupying the affected territory.
+As mentioned, the Commission previously authorized NSD to enter into an agreement with the Hardings to provide temporary public sewer service to the affected territory.
+The agreement expires on March 10, 2010.
+Although the landowners have indicated interest in eventually dividing and developing the affected territory as permitted under the Napa General Plan to accommodate a total of three residential lots, no plans exist at this time.